The Refreshments (American band): Current

 Lead vocalist, rhythm guitarist, and primary songwriter Roger Clyne and drummer Paul "P.H."
 Naffah renamed the group Roger Clyne and the Peacemakers in 1998, and still perform most of the Refreshments songs live in concert.
 Clyne & The Peacemakers have released eight studio albums, two live albums and a live DVD of their annual music festival, Circus Mexicus, in Puerto Peñasco, Mexico.
 They also went on to form a close relationship with the Major League Baseball team the Arizona Diamondbacks, writing/performing the team's theme song, "The D-Back's Swing".
 The band has also performed concerts for the team after ballgames at Chase Field and other various team events.

 Art Edwards is now a writer, and self-published his novels Stuck Outside of Phoenix and Ghost Notes, with another, Badge, released in early 2014.

 Stuck Outside of Phoenix was made into a full-length feature film which premiered May 2, 2013.
 It was produced by Nico Holthaus and directed by Dean Mongan, and stars Brandon Hannifin.

-Guitarist Brian David Blush is now a member of the Toluenes.

 In March 2013, Roger, PH and Brian re-united and performed as the Refreshments to a raucous crowd at the Circus Mexicus Music Festival in June 2013.
 Once again, Roger, PH and Brian played at Circus Mexicus in 2016, to celebrate the 20th anniversary of Fizzy Fuzzy Big & Buzzy.

 In 2017, the documentary film titled Here's To Life – The Story of the Refreshments was released on digital/DVD/Blu-ray.
 The film chronicles the group's beginnings as a bar band, their rise to fame on a major label and issues within the band and the music industry that led to their sudden end.

-On February 27, 2021 to commemorate the 25th anniversary of Fizzy Fuzzy Big & Buzzy the entire band (minus Buddy Edwards) reunited on a live streamed performance playing the album in its entirety.
+On February 27, 2021 to commemorate the 25th anniversary of Fizzy Fuzzy Big & Buzzy, Roger and PH invited Brian (Edwards declined) and played a live streamed performance of the album in its entirety.